moneyeva/moneyeva-docs/docs/guides/creating-your-own.md

 - Write **Intro Words**: Provide context or purpose for your Eva.
 - Fill in the **Chart Description**: Explain “what to look for in this chart” to guide users in understanding the visuals.

-If the preview looks good, click the **Checkmark** button to publish your Eva.
+If the preview looks good, click the **Checkmark button :material-check:** to publish your Eva.

 Once published: